EICR Certificate Cost

 It's FREE and there are no obligations

-Who Needs To Get an EICR Report for Their Property?
+Who Needs To Get an EICR Report?

 The Electrical Safety report will identify any hazards or concerns with the status of all electrical circuits and appliances.